Gengraf; Neoral; SandIMMUNE

 For all patients taking this drug:

-- If you have any of these health problems: Cancer, kidney problems, or high blood pressure.
+- If your child has any of these health problems: Cancer, high blood pressure, or kidney problems.

-- If you are taking any of these drugs: Aliskiren, amiloride, bosentan, dabigatran, orlistat, spironolactone, or triamterene.
+- If your child is taking any of these drugs: Aliskiren, amiloride, bosentan, dabigatran, orlistat, spironolactone, or triamterene.

-- If you have psoriasis and are using other treatments like other drugs or radiation.
+- If your child has psoriasis and is using other treatments like other drugs or radiation.

 This is not a list of all drugs or health problems that interact with this drug.